-Personal Identification Numbers (PINs) Authentication Keys (TDES) Each of these SRDIs has a specific purpose within the smart card and within the environment of a smart card inserted into a system encompassing a card acceptance device (aka smart card reader or terminal):
+Each of these SRDIs has a specific purpose within the smart card and within the environment of a smart card inserted into a system encompassing a card acceptance device (aka smart card reader or terminal):

-PINs are comprised of a string of 8 or less numbers which can be attached to files or to file structures on a smart card.
-By proving knowledge of a particular PIN through a VERIFY CHV command, the CHV access condition can be satisfied.
+PINs are comprised of a string of 8 numbers which can be attached to files or to file structures on a smart card.
+By proving knowledge of a particular PIN through a VERIFY CHV command, the CHV access condition is satisfied.
 Once this condition is satisfied, then commands which have had their access limited by a CHV access condition can be invoked.
 CHV stands for cardholder verification, and the CHV access condition is usually used to limit access to specific commands only to the bearer of the card.
 To preserve the overall security of a system, the PIN should be entered through a keypad which is connected to the card in a secure manner; i.e. such that the PIN characters can not be intercepted.

 Authentication Keys are keys for encryption algorithms which can be related to files or file structures.
 Through this relationship, access to the files or file structures (actually to the commands through which the files or file structures are accessed and manipulated) can be limited by requiring knowledge of the keys.
 This limit is established by placing an access condition on a command which says in effect, if you want to execute this command relative to this file, then you must have already proven that you know this key which applies to this file.
-For the Cryptoflex 8K card, the FIPS approved mode of operations allows only the TDES algorithm to be used in authenticating knowledge of an Authentication Key; use of the RSA algorithm for this purpose places the card in a non-FIPS approved mode.
+For the Cryptoflex 32K e-Gate card, the FIPS approved mode of operations allows DES and TDES algorithms to be used in authenticating knowledge of an Authentication Key.

 Authentication Keys and PINs are attached to files or file structures by placing them in specially named files within directories.
-If one then wants to access a file, it is possible to search up the file tree for the first occurrence of a directory file which contains either (or both) of these special files which contain Authentication Keys of PINs.
+If one then wants to access a file, it is possible to search up the file tree for the first occurrence of a directory file which contains either (or both) of these special files which contain Authentication Keys or PINs.
 There are seven of these special files which may be found within a directory (i.e. a Dedicated File):